muttoni/blog/_posts/2021-04-15-Using-GraphQL-To-Query-Your-Cloudflare-Analytics.md

 At first, I thought I needed some [paid subscription](https://www.cloudflare.com/en-gb/analytics/) or enterprise support of some sort.
 But I knew Cloudflare was a dev-friendly company so I kept digging.
 Eventually I found out they have a [GraphQL endpoint](https://developers.cloudflare.com/analytics/graphql-api) dedicated to querying Analytics data.

-So I whipped out [GraphiQL](https://www.electronjs.org/apps/graphiql) and following their brilliant [guide](https://developers.cloudflare.com/analytics/graphql-api/getting-started)
+So I whipped out [GraphiQL](https://www.electronjs.org/apps/graphiql) and followed their brilliant [guide](https://developers.cloudflare.com/analytics/graphql-api/getting-started)

 ### Authentication